Hoekz/JS-TDD-201/Patterns/module-patterns.md

 we can load it on its own and then `register` a fake `'http'` module in our [test.js](/Patterns/injection/test.js#L1-16).

 We can also hook into our `reset` function so that we guarantee new instances of each module in each test.

+### Test: Run

+Our actual [tests](/Patterns/injection/test.js#L18-43) can then setup mocks for both the happy path (returning a list of messages that need to be filtered) and the sad path (a rejection by the API call) and verify that our `messages` module handles both cases correctly.

+Notice that now we could switch out the implementation of `http` to use something like `axios` instead of the native `fetch`, or maybe retrieve the data from a `WebSocket` or `ServiceWorker` and our tests around `messages` don't need to know about it, so long as we keep the interface consistent.